MicrosoftDocs/mixed-reality/mixed-reality-docs/cursors.md

 The feedback provided by the cursor offers users the ability to anticipate how the system will respond, use that signal as feedback to better communicate their intention to the device, and ultimately be more confident about their interactions.

-There are 3 kinds of cursors: finger, ray, and head-gaze.
+There are 3 kinds of cursors: **finger, ray**, and **head-gaze**.
 These pointing cursors work with different input modalities on HoloLens, HoloLens 2, and immersive headsets.
 Below is guidance on which type of cursor to use for each type of headset and interaction model.
-In MRTK, we've created drag-and-drop cursors modules to help you build the right pointing experience.
+In the Mixed Reality Toolkit (MRTK), we've created drag-and-drop cursors modules to help you build the right pointing experience.

+## Device support

 <table>
     <colgroup>